Slacker Cats: Mrs. Boots

-She is a cat whose owner is unknown but her owner's family is shown to be wealthy as she lives in a mansion.
+Mrs. Boots is an attractive light purple Persian cat.
+The owner is rare, and her owner's family is shown to be wealthy as she lives in a mansion.
 She is Buckley's nemesis and tries to thwart his plans in any way she can.
 The reason why she hates Buckley remains unknown.
 Her name derives from the difference in color of her body and her paws.
-She is all light grey except for her paws which are dark brown.
+The entire body is all light purple, except for her paws, which are dark brown.
 She is very self-conscious about them, calling them "deformities" and hiding them in her fur when she sits.
 She is also self-conscious about her name, always becoming aggravated when Eddie asks "Where's Mr. Boots?".
 She shows herself as a classy cat, but has a short temper and when angry starts to yell and her voice becomes a little bit hoarse.
-Voiced by Niecy Nash.
+She is voiced by Niecy Nash.